 Introducing the Jewelry Purse pattern.
 Here's a bonus pattern which is just in time to sew for Christmas.
 If you are giving a piece of jewelry as a gift this year, then this makes the perfect way to wrap it in this pretty and useful jewelry purse pattern.

-Ideal to keep your favorite pieces easily to hand, or just right for travelling and looking glamorous on the go.
-This jewelry purse has a spot for earrings, chains or bracelets, rings, and other small items, and a full width zipper pocket too.
+Ideal to keep your favorite pieces easily to hand, or just right for traveling and looking glamorous on the go.
+This jewelry purse has a spot for earrings, chains or bracelets, rings, and other small items, and a full-width zipper pocket too.

 Make it sumptuous in silk or satin, or practical and more hard-wearing in a quilting weight cotton.